Do you know what the word “” means? Wikipedia says:

 In the case of three of these tautologies, what’s most interesting is that not only aren’t they true (different or dead, young people’s business, and B2B/B2C) but that the opposite is true.
 And in the case of the other two that list two factors (features and benefits, who you know and what you know) it’s a third, unlisted point that is really the solution.

-What's the takeaway?
-Business as usual isn't business as usual anymore and neither are its tautologies.
+What’s the takeaway? isn’t business as usual anymore and neither are its tautologies.

 Skip to content